crithead/some-thing/README.md

 sudo yum install boost-devel boost-test
 ```

-BuIld the project and run the tests.
+Build the project and run the tests.

 ```sh
 make